Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Adaptogens: Ashwagandha, Rhodiola for stress reduction

-5. Active regeneration: The right balance between exercise and rest
+5. Active regeneration: The right balance between movement and rest

-Moderate exercise is often more effective than complete rest.
+Moderate movement is often more effective than complete rest.
 Light activity promotes blood circulation and accelerates the removal of inflammatory substances by up to 25%.

 - Gentle swimming or aqua jogging